A book should not be judged by its cover, but the same does not hold for your professional event websites.

 Not everyone will be interested in attending all the sub-events happening, therefore, it helps them decide which ones they would want to attend and attendees travelling from different cities, states, or even countries can plan their boarding and lodging accordingly.

 The FAQS section can also be a great addition to your event website page.
 Answer all the general queries a prospective attendee can have within this section in order to help them streamline their decision-making process.

 If it is impossible to put all the FAQs on the homepage, at least provide a link to the FAQ section in the drop-down menu at the top of the page or in between or after the main text.

 Images and videos:

-Using images and videos from previous year’s event can serve as great tools to give the potential attendees an idea of how it feels to attend the event and become a part of your community.
-This gives them a perspective of what they are getting themselves into before attending or even registering for the event.
+Using images and videos from the previous year’s event can serve as great tools to give the potential attendees an idea of how it feels to attend the event and become a part of your community.
+This gives them a perspective of what they are getting into before attending or registering for the event.